 Who Can Help Me With Breastfeeding?

-such as those found with La Leche League and Women, Infants, and Children (WIC), are women who have experienced breastfeeding and can help with nonmedical breastfeeding questions and support.
-Check with your obstetrician–gynecologist or other health care provider about resources available in your area.
+Peer counselors are women who have experienced breastfeeding and can help with nonmedical breastfeeding questions and support.
+You can find one by contacting La Leche League, or Women, Infants, and Children (WIC).
+Check with your OB/GYN or other health care provider about resources available in your area.

-They can teach you what you need to know to get started with breastfeeding, and international board-certified lactation consultants can help you navigate problems many women face while breastfeeding.
+Lactation counselors can teach you everything you need to know to get started with breastfeeding, and international board-certified lactation consultants can help you navigate any problems you may face while breastfeeding.

 Nurses can help you find a comfortable position for nursing in the days after delivery.
 Your infant’s pediatric care provider can help answer questions about infant nutrition and infant weight gain.

-They discuss breastfeeding with you during pregnancy and can help you plan for a successful start to breastfeeding.
+Your physician can discuss breastfeeding with you during pregnancy, and can help you plan for a successful start to breastfeeding.
 They also can help in the hospital, at your postpartum visit, and beyond.